eyhln/LaunchCode-java-greedy/README.md

-This simple command line program that counts change in US Dollars and Euros, with some internationalization features.
+This simple command line program counts change in US Dollars and Euros, with some internationalization features.